tradeflows/v1-core-starknet/README.md

 # Commercial Workflow
 When starting on a commercial journey, both buyers and sellers engage through the Smart Contract infrastructure in an on-chain dynamic.
-## Minting a Trade
+## Minting an Asset
-The first steps are creating a new trade:
+The first steps are creating a new asset:

 1. First both Buyer and Seller deposit ERC20 token (USDC) to the Flow tokens in order to make payments.
 The Seller pays minting fees and the Buyer pays the commercial fees in flow token.
-2. Seller approves a transfer for each Flow token the trade is linked to for the Trade contract to charge the respective fees.
+2. Seller approves a transfer for each Flow token the asset is linked to for the Asset contract to charge the respective fees.
-3. Seller mints a Trade NFT (_txTrade.init_) returning a tokenID.
+3. Seller mints a Asset NFT (_txAsset.init_) returning a tokenID.
 4. Seller communicates the tokenID to the Buyer.
-5. Buyer agrees to the trade (_txTrade.agree_) given the tokenID.
+5. Buyer agrees to the asset (_txAsset.agree_) given the tokenID.
-6. Buyer and Seller can now start to rate each other (_txTrade.rate_) given the tokenId.
+6. Buyer and Seller can now start to rate each other (_txAsset.rate_) given the tokenId.
-7. Buyer starts adding programmed Flow token cashflows to the trade (_txFlow.addNFTMaturityStream_) given the tokenId.
+7. Buyer starts adding programmed Flow token cashflows to the asset (_txFlow.addNFTMaturityStream_) given the tokenId.
-8. Service provider is now able to withdraw Flow tokens from the NFT Trade (_txFlow.withdrawAmountNFT_) that are streamed to them as time passes.
+8. Service provider is now able to withdraw Flow tokens from the NFT Asset (_txFlow.withdrawAmountNFT_) that are streamed to them as time passes.
-9. Both Service providers and Buyers are able to withdraw trade Flow tokens (_txFlow.withdrawBase_) for the base token (USDC).
+9. Both Service providers and Buyers are able to withdraw Flow tokens (_txFlow.withdrawBase_) for the base token (USDC).

 # Contracts
 During this alpha phase, we are deploying a set of test contracts to the Goerli Starknet testnet.
 The production contract will be deployed at a later date on to mainnet.